AgentMC/Sao19/Translate/Ru/Part6.md

 "Huh, Faldera is big, my old man is still over there."

 Listening to the word of the giant, Ронье chilled to the liver as it would be quite hard to start talking about memories of the city only known by name, but fortunately it did not develop that way.
-Fist fighter slammed Кирито's shoulder with a thick and heavy right hand as if fitted with leather gloves, and said generous thing.
+Fist fighter slammed Кирито shoulder with a thick and heavy right hand as if fitted with leather gloves, and said generous thing.

 "Yeah, lemme give a treat to fellow countryman."